mikeyshean/escape-krypton/README.md

 *Escape from Krypton* is a Superman themed browser game based on the ever addicting *Flappy Bird*.
-It is written in Javascript and utilizes HTML5 / Canvas for smooth rendering.
-Try your luck and see how far you can make it!
+It was originally written in Javascript and utilized HTML5 / Canvas.
+The original project can be found here: [Link](http://github.com/mikeyshean/krypton)

 [Live][kryptonite]
 [kryptonite]: http://mikeyshean.com/kryptonite